BayesOptApp/Topology_Optimization/README.md

 As of now, to run the code the following packages are needed:
 - IOH Experimenter (https://github.com/IOHprofiler/IOHexperimenter); Normally installed via `pip install ioh`
+- NumPy; IOH Experimenter requires NumPy to be a version below 2.0.
+So by just installing IOH, then the required NumPy version is installed.
+- SciPy; installed via `pip install scipy`.
+The internal Finite Element Solver uses the linear algebra package as well as sparse package.
+- PyVista; it's for easy visualization purposes.
+Normally installed via `pip install pyvista`.
+Take into account that PyVista extends dependencies from Matplotlib, NumPy and VTK.
+The latter requires that imaging compilers such as Mesa (if you are running Linux) are downloaded.